Roseville Historical Society

 See you there!

-The Carnegie Kids Club meets every second Saturday of the month at the Carnegie Museum in Roseville.
-Children are welcome to attend and enjoy story time along with an educational arts and crafts project. *Recommended ages are 6-12.
+The Carnegie Kids Club meets at the Carnegie Museum in Roseville.
+Children are welcome to attend and enjoy story time, along with an educational arts-and-crafts project. *Recommended ages are 6-12.

 • If you have a Family membership with the Roseville Historical Society, up to 2 of your children can participate for free. $5 each additional child per event.
 Sign up here for the Family membership!
-You will still need to register for each month’s event so we can get a head count and make sure to have enough supplies for everyone.
+You will still need to register for each month’s event so we can get a headcount and make sure we have enough supplies for everyone.

 • Every child or set of children participating should have at least one parent or guardian with them.